surreal-interactive/SDK/README.md

 ## Dynamic Switching Tracking Modes

-The he API SwitchMode(SVRControlMode) enables dynamic switching between hand tracking and controller tracking modes.
+The API `SwitchMode(SVRControlMode)` enables dynamic switching between **hand tracking** and **controller tracking** modes.
 We recommend that developers design their games primarily around standard controller interactions.
-At the same time, for users who do not own a controller, it's encouraged to provide a hand-tracking preview of the gameplay experience.
+At the same time, for users who do not own a controller, it's encouraged to provide a **hand-tracking preview** of the gameplay experience.

-To maintain a consistent interaction model, the interface in hand tracking mode mirrors that of controller mode—a pinch gesture is mapped to the trigger action on the controller.
+To maintain a consistent interaction model, the interface in hand tracking mode mirrors that of controller mode—a **pinch gesture** is mapped to the **trigger** action on the controller.

 ## Step-by-Step Instruction